CloudCannon/eleventy-plugin-cloudcannon/README.md

 ## Configuration

-This plugin uses a your `cloudcannon.config.*` configuration file as a base to generate `_cloudcannon/info.json`.
+This plugin uses an optional `cloudcannon.config.*` configuration file as a base to generate `_cloudcannon/info.json` (used to integrate your site with CloudCannon).

+Add your global CloudCannon configuration to this file, alongside any optional configuration for this plugin.

 Configuration files must be in the same directory you run `npx @11ty/eleventy`.
-The first file found is used, the files supported are:
+The first supported file found in this order is used:

 - `cloudcannon.config.json`
 - `cloudcannon.config.yaml`